xiph/awcy/README.md

 Samples
 ----

-To make sure that everything is working properly, you can try a run using the `acwy-builder-quicktest` set, which runs in one minute or so.
+To make sure that everything is working properly, you can try a run using the `awcy-builder-quicktest` set, which runs in one minute or so.

 Cleanup
 ----